microsoft/FluidFramework/docs/docs/architecture.md

 ## System overview

 Most developers will use the Fluid Framework to load Fluid content or create Fluid content.
-In our own words, developers are either loading Fluid Containers using the Fluid Loader or developers are creating Fluid Containers to load.
+In our own words, developers are either loading Fluid containers using the Fluid loader or developers are creating Fluid containers to load.

-Based on our two design principles of "Keep the Server Simple" and "Move Logic to the Client", most of this document will focus on the Fluid Loader and the Fluid Container.
-Let's address the Fluid Service.
+Based on our two design principles of "Keep the Server Simple" and "Move Logic to the Client", most of this document will focus on the Fluid loader and the Fluid container.
+Let's address the Fluid service.

-**Fluid Service**
+**Fluid service**

-The Fluid Service is primarily a total order broadcast: it takes in changes (ops) from each client, gives the op a monotonically increasing number, and sends the ordered op back to each client.
-Distributed Data Structures use these ops to reconstruct state on each client.
-The Fluid Service doesn't parse any of these ops; in fact, the service knows nothing about the contents of any Fluid Container.
+The Fluid service is primarily a total order broadcast: it takes in changes (ops) from each client, gives the op a sequential order number, and sends the ordered op back to each client.
+Distributed data structures use these ops to reconstruct state on each client.
+The Fluid service doesn't parse any of these ops; in fact, the service knows nothing about the contents of any Fluid container.

 ![A diagram depicting operations being sent from a Fluid client to a Fluid service](./images/op-send.png)
 ![A diagram depicting operations being broadcast to Fluid clients](./images/op-broadcast.png)